-Although model calibration using stage (water level) data alone is common engineering practice, it does not guarantee a fully accurate model calibration.
+Although model calibration using stage (water level) data alone is common engineering practice, it does not guarantee fully accurate model calibration.
 Stage data typically are used for model calibration simply because of their ready availability.
-Whenever velocity and/or discharge data are available-either as discrete values or explicit ranges-they should be factored into the model calibration process.
-Such a two-variable approach to model calibration is required to achieve defensible and credible mass transport results from hydrologic models for addressing water quality problems.
-(Different mass transports can result from the same water level.)
-In a dynamic flow model based on simultaneous solution of equations of mass and momentum conservation, both computed stage and flow velocity (or discharge) can be assessed and concurrently factored into the calibration process since both quantities are dependent variables in the governing equations.
-Such is not the case with a diffusion-wave model in which the lone dependent variable is water level.
+However, different mass transports can result from the same water level, and if velocity or discharge data are available-either as discrete values or explicit ranges-they should be factored into the model calibration process.
+Such a two-variable approach is required to achieve credible mass transport results for use in addressing water quality problems.
+Both stage and flow velocity (or discharge) are dependent variables in the governing equations (mass and momentum conservation).
+Therefore, in a dynamic flow model that simultaneously solves these governing equations, stage and velocity can be concurrently assessed and employed in the calibration process.
+This is not the case with a diffusion-wave model, in which the lone dependent variable is water level.
 Given this model-calibration limitation, caution must be exercised in using mass transport results from a diffusion-wave model to compute constituent concentrations for water quality analyses.

-The behavior of surface flow is nonlinear or quasi-linear, implying that parameters defining the flow properties might not remain constant throughout the range of possible flow conditions.
-A clear example of this variability is demonstrated in diffusion-wave routing in a natural channel, where the Muskingum-Cunge parameters vary not only with stage, but also with rate-of-change in stage.
+The behavior of surface flow is nonlinear or quasi-linear, implying that flow parameters might vary throughout the range of possible flow conditions.
+A clear example of this is demonstrated in diffusion-wave routing in a natural channel, where the Muskingum-Cunge parameters vary not only with stage, but also with rate-of-change in stage.
 Conventional parameter estimation approaches will miss the peaks and valleys of the flow variability.
 A three-stage parameter calibration (low, average, and high) might be more appropriate in the RSM to account for the inherent nonlinearity of surface-flow behavior.
-The panel is reassured that the District will implement a three-stage parameter calibration to better simulate the nonlinearities inherent in the physical process.
+The Panel is reassured that the SFWMD will implement a three-stage parameter calibration to better simulate the nonlinearities inherent in the physical process.

 Systematic benchmarking should be used to ensure that modifications to the RSM code do not introduce errors in the solution.
-Verification examples are needed to show that the

-RSM can reproduce results from analytical solutions or other numerical models.
+Verification examples are needed to show that the RSM can reproduce results from analytical solutions or other numerical models.
 Consideration should be given to incorporating nine HSE verification examples in the Theory Manual: three examples for surface flow, three examples for subsurface flow and three examples for coupled surface and subsurface flow.
 Documenting more verification examples as the model evolves should be a priority.

-Tests should be done to demonstrate the significance of errors introduced by using the HSE solution from the previous time step, (i.e., previous day for a daily time step) to compute water balance in model cells.
-These demonstrations should resolve accuracy issues as well as questions such as whether the time lag constrains the HSE time step.
+Tests should be done to demonstrate the significance of errors introduced by using the HSE solution from the previous time step to compute water balances in model cells.
+These demonstrations should resolve accuracy issues and answer questions such as whether the time lag constrains the HSE time step.
 In addition, sensitivity tests should be conducted to determine the effect of this time lag in RSM applications.

 Validation of the RSM requires applying the model to a particular area, calibrating the model, and then comparing predicted and simulated hydrologic variables.
 As of the time of this panel review, validation of the RSM has not been accomplished and documented.

 A RSM implementation to current conditions in South Florida (SFRSM) and a RSM application to historic conditions (natural system) in South Florida (NSRSM) will be documented and submitted for peer review in the near future.
-The outcomes of these forthcoming peer reviews will be a key and essential basis for assessing the validity of the RSM.
+The outcomes of these forthcoming peer reviews will be a key basis for assessing the validity of the RSM.